Mar Vista Animal Medical Center

 TSH Stimulation and Endogenous TSH levels – Before there was readily available equilibrium dialysis free T4, the test that was felt to be the gold standard of reliability was called the TSH stimulation test.
 In this test, a T4 was measured and then compared with a value drawn 8 hours after administration of an injection of thyroid stimulating hormone (TSH).
 Inability to respond to TSH was considered indicative of hypothyroidism.
 The problem was expense, the need for 8 hours of hospitalization, and the fact that injectable TSH was frequently off the market.
 This test is rarely performed nowadays.

 TSH can be directly measured in a patient’s bloodstream.
 The idea is that the pituitary gland should be secreting high levels of TSH in a futile attempt to stimulate a diseased thyroid gland.
 Measurement of TSH level is a very important means of diagnosing hypothyroidism in humans and a canine version of the test was long sought.
-Unfortunately, when it finally became available, it was found that many dogs (approximately 25%) with true hypothyroidism did not have elevated TSH levels as one would expect; still, this test is often helpful in making the diagnosis of hypothyroidism.
+Unfortunately, when it finally became available, it was found that many dogs (approximately 25% and possibly as high as 40%) with true hypothyroidism did not have elevated TSH levels as one would expect; still, this test is often helpful in making the diagnosis of hypothyroidism.

 Antithyroglobulin Antibodies (The “TGAA” test) –Some thyroid testing panels include a measurement of antibodies against the thyroid gland proteins from which thyroid hormones are made.
 The presence of these antibodies confirms the immune-mediated form of hypothyroidism (though in later stages of this disease antibodies are no longer produced).
 The only significance of this test other than academic interest is to identify patients that are positive for antibodies yet have normal thyroid hormone tests.
 These animals have a 20% chance of becoming hypothyroid later on so regular periodic testing of thyroid hormone levels would be a good idea.
 Treatment of hypothyroid animals that are positive for antibodies is the same as treatment for that that are antibody negative; the only practical use of the test is to identify animals at risk for becoming hypothyroid later on.